adonev/WrittenOral/schedule.md

 Prepare a 2-3min elevator talk.
 Choose your topic (e.g., your own research, field of math) and audience.
 Try one more specialized and one less specialized audience (e.g., a colleague and a neighbor).
 Present in class for comment.

+# Schedule changes/notes

+Wednesday March 1st class is cancelled because I will be at the SIAM CSE meeting

+Wednesday March 15th is spring break so no class

+The class on Wed March 29th will most likely have to be moved to Monday March 27th 3-4pm

+Last class will be on Wednesday May 10th